alapo/thesisUC/README.md

 Screenshots and a more detailed guide are forthcoming.

+## Installing Git for RStudio

+You can read about it [here](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN)

 ## For my use (sites on how to use Git with RStudio)
 [Guide to initial setup with Mac](https://medium.com/@sorenlind/create-pdf-reports-using-r-r-markdown-latex-and-knitr-on-macos-high-sierra-e7b5705c9fd)